-The Instagram story was designed to be seen by the general public, whereas all of your contacts can view the WhatsApp story, whether you want them to or not.
+The Instagram story was designed to be seen by the general public, whereas all your contacts can view the WhatsApp story, whether you want them to or not.

 Fortunately, for those WhatsApp users who take privacy seriously, the status settings can be configured in such a way that allows users to block certain users from viewing their status, thereby effectively minimizing the risks of hacking and data manipulation.

-Perhaps the most dreadful vulnerability present on WhatsApp is the circulation of fake news and hoaxes through the messaging service.
+Perhaps the most dreadful vulnerability on WhatsApp is the circulation of fake news and hoaxes through the messaging service.